2025–26 South African Premiership

-The 2025–26 South African Premiership is the 30th consecutive season of the South African Premiership.
-It is known as the Betway Premiership for sponsorship reasons, and also commonly referred to as the PSL after the governing body.
+The 2025–26 South African Premiership was the 30th consecutive season of the South African Premiership.
+It was known as the Betway Premiership for sponsorship reasons, and also commonly referred to as the PSL after the governing body.

-Mamelodi Sundowns are defending the title they have won for eight consecutive years, the streak starting in the 2017–18 season.
+Orlando Pirates won their fifth league title and first since the 2011–12 South African Premiership season thus ending Mamelodi Sundowns reign as league champions.
+Mamelodi Sundowns were defending the title they have won for eight consecutive years, the streak starting in the 2017–18 season.